 - 1. The City of Leon Valley may provide a car allowance to employees who use their own automobiles to conduct City business on a continuing day-to-day basis.
 The amount of car allowance must be authorized by the City Council.
-Employees receiving a car allowance will not be compensated for any additional mileage when travelling to a venue that is less than 20 miles from City Hall.
+Employees receiving a car allowance will not be compensated for any additional mileage when traveling to a venue that is less than 20 miles from City Hall.
 The vehicle used during working hours or on official business should reflect favorably on the image of Leon Valley. - 2.
 A clothing/uniform reimbursement program is granted to codes, firefighters and police officers to cover the cost of maintaining a neat, presentable, and uniform appearance to the public.
+Items eligible for reimbursement must be reasonable and consistent with the department's established uniform that is worn in public as a condition of their employment to conduct the job functions required of their position.
 The clothing reimbursement will be determined during the budget process on an annual basis. - 3.
 New employees receive only the amount of reimbursable value that remains through the fiscal year from the date they were hired.
 For example, if the employee is allowed to be reimbursed up to \$700 for that fiscal year for a uniform, the \$700 is divided by 26 pay periods (\$26.92 per pay period).
 If an employee starts with only 20 pay periods left, the \$26.92 is multiplied by 20.
 That means an employee is eligible for reimbursement up \$538.40. - 4.
 Public Works employees are provided five (5) uniforms by the City per year.
 These uniforms are to be laundered and maintained by the City.
 Upon termination of employment with the City, failure to turn in all required uniforms will cause the cost of those uniforms not turned in to be deducted from the employee's final paycheck.

-- 5. Public Works Department receives a \$100 voucher per year to purchase safety shoes, as part of their Personal Protective Equipment (PPE).
-Any overage is paid by the employee. - 6.
+- 5. Public Works Department receives an allowance each year to purchase safety shoes, as part of their Personal Protective Equipment (PPE).
+Any overage is paid by the employee.
+The amount of the allowance may be considered during the annual budget process. - 6.
 Employees required to wear a Leon Valley shirt will be provided appropriate attire as provided in the departmental budget. - 7.
 Employees are encouraged to seek training.
 Whenever possible the employee should select a training that is local.
 The City of Leon Valley will reimburse reasonable travel expenses and adhere to the City's travel policy.
 Employees that utilize city funds to go to training are responsible for refunding the city all training cost if the employee terminates employment prior to completing two years of employment following the date of the training session. - 8.
 The City will purchase and issue the initial equipment needed to start employment as a firefighter or police officer.
 Specific equipment requirements are determined by the appropriate Department. - 9.
-If an employee terminates employment with the City the employee is responsible for and still owes the City money for, but not limited to, uniforms or equipment, they are still responsible to reimburse the City for the monies owed.
+If an employee terminates employment with the City the employee is responsible for and still owes the City money for, but not limited to, uniforms or equipment, they are still responsible for reimbursing the City for the monies owed.
 Failure to pay this debt to the City will affect the employee's eligibility for rehire and the City may take legal action to recover the monies owed to the City.
 The City also maintains the right to deduct the amount owed from the employee's final paycheck.